-The water jellyfish is very abundant on BC coast and can also be found from Alaska to California.
+The water jellyfish is very abundant in the Pacific Northwest and can also be found from Alaska to California.
 They are also known as the Aequorea Victoria Jellyfish.

 They can reach up to 12.5 cm across the bell and about 4 cm high.
 The thick and gelatinous bell has numerous white radial canals running lengthwise across the top, they are luminous at night and may have more than 1 species that look the same.